• Home

 5. Click on the “Create Chart from Selection” button.

-The following video will help you to create a Chart in Microsoft Excel.
+The following video will help you create a Chart in Microsoft Excel.

 Mastering Data Storytelling in Google Sheets using Different Charts